Herbivour/BossmanDKP/README.md

 I have submitted an AMI to the Amazon Marketplace.
 The readme will be updated when I check back and see if it is approved/denied.
 Name (pending): BossmanDKP

+To launch the AMI:
+* Log in to your Amazon Web Services account
+* Navigate to the `EC2` product
+* Select `Instances` from the left menu
+* Click `Launch Instance` from the top bar.
+* Search for `BossmanDKP`
+* Select `Community AMIs` from the left menu.
+* Select the version of BossmanDKP you wish to run (current version: `BossmanDKP-2020.7.4`)
+* I suggest using a `t3a.micro` instance. `t2.micro` should work as well, and will be "free" for the first year of your amazon web services account.
+* Click `Review and Launch`
+* Click `Launch`
+* Select your SSH Keys (used to connect to the server)
+* View the running instances
+* Edit the security group (Click the instance name, in the bottom pane find `Security groups` and click the link to the security group)
+* Select `Inbound rules`
+* `Edit inbound rules`
+* `Add rule` - Add `HTTP` and enter `0.0.0.0/0` in the input field next to the dropdown that says `Custom`
+* `Save rules`
+* You will no be able to navigate to the IP address listed on the Instances page.

+The instance is now running, and accessable.
+You will need to connect to the instance and configure the Discord Bot's environment variables.
+To do this SSH in (AWS has instructions on the instance page under `Actions` => `Connect`).
+Once you are connected you can edit `~/.bashrc` via `nano ~/.bashrc`.
+Scroll to the bottom of the file and fill in the environment variables.
+Once this has been completed you can run `forever restartall` to restart the web server and the discord bot.

 ### Requirements

 * mysql server